carpentries-incubator/reproducible-publications-quarto/_episodes/03-Collaboration/01-github.md

 `usethis::create_github_token()`

-This will open your web browser and, after logging in if necessary, you'll be on Github settings page to create a PAT.
+This will open your web browser and, after logging in if necessary, you'll be on GitHub settings page to create a PAT.
 Most of the options have already been set for us, we only need to update:

 - the Note field by describing what is the token for.
 We recommend a combination describing the computer the PAT will be used on and what it is going to be used for.